openssl/openssl/Configurations/README-design.md

     DEPEND[buildinf.h]=../Makefile
     DEPEND[../util/mkbuildinf.pl]=../util/Foo.pm

-This is the build.info file in 'crypto', and it tells us a little more about what's needed to produce 'libcrypto'.
-LIBS is used again to declare that 'libcrypto' is to be produced.
-This declaration is really unnecessary as it's already mentioned in the top build.info file, but can make the info file easier to understand.
+This is the `build.info` file in `crypto/`, and it tells us a little more about what's needed to produce `libcrypto`.
+LIBS is used again to declare that `libcrypto` is to be produced.
+This declaration is really unnecessary as it's already mentioned in the top `build.info` file, but can make the info file easier to understand.
 This is to show that duplicate information isn't an issue.

-This build.info file informs us that 'libcrypto' is built from a few source files, 'crypto/aes.c', 'crypto/evp.c' and 'crypto/cversion.c'.
+This `build.info` file informs us that `libcrypto` is built from a few source files, `crypto/aes.c`, `crypto/evp.c` and `crypto/cversion.c`.
-It also shows us that building the object file inferred from 'crypto/cversion.c' depends on 'crypto/buildinf.h'.
+It also shows us that building the object file inferred from `crypto/cversion.c` depends on `crypto/buildinf.h`.
 Finally, it also shows the possibility to declare how some files are generated using some script, in this case a perl script, and how such scripts can be declared to depend on other files, in this case a perl module.

 Two things are worth an extra note:

-'DEPEND[cversion.o]' mentions an object file.
+`DEPEND[cversion.o]` mentions an object file.
 DEPEND indexes is the only location where it's valid to mention them

     # ssl/build.info
     LIBS=../libssl
     SOURCE[../libssl]=tls.c

-This is the build.info file in 'ssl/', and it tells us that the library 'libssl' is built from the source file 'ssl/tls.c'.
+This is the build.info file in `ssl/`, and it tells us that the library `libssl` is built from the source file `ssl/tls.c`.

     # engines/build.info
     MODULES=dasync